 Technology Can Help

-New technology is available on some new cars and trucks that automatically applied the brakes if the crash is going to happen.
+New technology is available on some new cars and trucks that automatically applied the brakes if a crash is going to happen.
 The forward collision avoidance systems are highly recommended and advocated by the national transportation safety board.
-The board found that deployment of “forward collision avoidance systems” into passenger vehicles and even tractor-trailers would considerably reduce the frequency and severity of rear-end crashes.
+The board found that the deployment of “forward collision avoidance systems” into passenger vehicles and even tractor-trailers would considerably reduce the frequency and severity of rear-end crashes.

 Common Injuries from Rear-End Crashes

 By far, a neck injury is the most common injury suffered after getting hit from the rear.
 The impact forces the head and neck forward and then backward in a fraction of a second.
 The whipping of the head and neck can damage not only the tissues holding the spine in place but also more severe injuries such as a herniated disc.

 The extent of a neck injury often is not known immediately after the accident.
 Typically, at the emergency room, only x-rays are obtained.
 X-rays are used by the emergency rooms to determine whether or not a fracture occurred.

 Most of the neck injuries from car accidents are known as soft tissue injuries where the muscles and tissues are damaged.
 Tissue injury includes physical therapy that can be administered by either a chiropractor or a therapy clinic.